 When selecting baits for drift fishing, consider the variety of options available:

-• Artificial Baits: Don’t overlook synthetic options that mimic the movement and texture of real prey, adaptable to various water conditions.
+- Artificial Baits: Don’t overlook synthetic options that mimic the movement and texture of real prey and are adaptable to various water conditions.

 Jug Fishing Tips